notcookies/Steam-Screenshot-downloader/README.md

 - Specify the **page range** you want to download.
 - For a test run, try downloading pages **1 to 2**.

+For examp：
 ![exe步骤2](https://github.com/user-attachments/assets/4a8e51d8-75e6-4a3a-90d0-7ee8e159e79d)

 ✅ If everything is set up correctly, the program should run smoothly and download your screenshots!

+For examp 1：
 ![exe步骤10](https://github.com/user-attachments/assets/d5d29944-7d71-4a2a-b0c0-6380c518ba88)

+For examp 2：
 ![exe步骤8](https://github.com/user-attachments/assets/d33b72f8-b3ad-4779-aed9-a9cdefa4c0d3)

+For examp 3：
 ![exe步骤9](https://github.com/user-attachments/assets/f3f37005-92e9-403a-bc5c-8c4119299e63)